Last updated on November 29th, 2020 at 06:34 pm

 The park is at the end of the road in Englewood on Manasota Key.
 It’s a spit of land that extends 1.3 miles with many spots you can stake out to create a near-private beach experience.

-In addition to white-sand beach on the Atlantic side, there are the small sandy spots on the Intracoastal side of the island where you can sit, picnic, swim or fish in solitude.
+In addition to white-sand beach on the Gulf side, there are the small sandy spots on the Intracoastal side of the island where you can sit, picnic, swim or fish in solitude.

 A sandy path runs up the middle of the barrier island, providing welcome shade on hot days.
 On the day we walked, there were puddles left from the previous tide so we waded and walked.
 With a combo of beach walking and the sandy trail, we got a work out hiking to the end.
 But it’s so worth doing.